DaveBenham/VenomModules/doc/Oscillators.md

 ## RANDOM
 ![Random module image](Random.png)
-A fully polyphonic implementation of the VCV RANDOM CV generator with independent shape controls.
+A fully polyphonic implementation of the VCV RANDOM CV generator with independent shape controls for each of the 4 different random outputs, and a triggerable sample and hold function.

 ### Summary of differences from the VCV Random module
 - All Venom Random inputs and outputs are polyphonic
   - The output channel count defaults to the maximum channel count found across all inputs
   - A module context menu option is available to override the default channel count with a specific value
 - External input has been renamed Data input
-- Random control applies to external data input as well as internally generated random values
+- Random spread control applies to external data input as well as internally generated random values
-- Each output has its own independent shape control
+- Each random output has its own independent shape control
   - The Stepped output shape control displays the actual parameter step count rather than a percentage
+  - The Stepped output control defaults to the same non-linear scale as the VCV module, but there is a context menu option for a linear scale.
 - Output triggers are either 1 msec or 1/2 a clock cycle, whichever is shorter.
-This greatly reduces the risk of high clock rates producing merged triggers.
+This greatly reduces the risk of high clock rates producing a constant high trigger state due to overlapping triggers.

+### RATE control
+Controls the rate of the internal clock that drives the sample and hold functionality.

+The Rate slider sets the base clock rate, and ranges from 0.002 Hz to 2000 Hz, with a default value of 2 Hz.
+The slider LED flashes yellow each time the clock triggers.
+The LED intensity is proportional to the percentage of polyphonic channels that are firing at that time.

+The Rate CV attenuverter attenuates and or inverts the Rate CV input.
+The CV input is V/Oct when the attenuverter is at 100%.

+The Rate control is ignored if an external clock is patched into the TRIG input.
+However, the Rate slider LED still flashes with each external clock trigger.

+If using the internal clock and the Rate CV is either monophonic or unpatched, then a single clock is used and all sample & hold triggers are guaranteed to be in phase with each other.
+But if the Rate CV is polyphonic, then separate clocks are used that may be out of phase, even if all clocks are running at the same rate.

+### PROB (Probability) control
+Controls the probability that a clock trigger will trigger the sample and hold.

+The Rate slider ranges from 0% to 100%, with the default at 100%.
+The slider LED flashes yellow each time the sample and hold is triggered.
+The LED intensity is proportional to the percentage of polyphonic channels that are firing at that time.

+The Probability CV is additive with the slider value, and is scaled at 10% per volt.
+The attenuverter attenuates and/or inverts the CV before summing with the slider value.

+The final effective probability is clamped to a value between 0 and 100%.

+### RAND (Random spread) control
+Controls how much variability there is in the random outputs by cross fading the current sampled value with the previous sampled value.

+The Random slider ranges from 0% (outputs never change from the previous value) to 100% (the current sampled value is used without any dependency on the previous value).
+For intermediate values, the output moves closer to the previous value as the slider moves toward 0%.

+The Random spread CV is additive with the slider value, and is scaled at 10% per volt.
+The attenuverter attenuates and/or inverts the CV before summing with the slider value.

+The final effective Random spread is clamped to a value between 0 and 100%.

+Unlike the VCV module, the Random spread is applied regardless whether sampling the internal white noise, or external Data input.
+If you want standard sample and hold functionality without Random spread control then make sure the Random spread is set to 100%.

+### OFF (Internal noise Offset)
+Controls whether the internal noise is bipolar or unipolar.
+This has no effect on external Data input.
+- **Unlit** ***(default)*** - Bipolar -5V to 5V
+- **Lit** - Unipolar 0V to 10V

+### DATA input
+This is the data that is sampled by the sample and hold.
+The voltage range for the Data input is unconstrained.

+If the Data input is not patched then internal white noise is used instead.

+### TRIG (clock Trigger) input
+Overrides the internal clock with an external trigger source.
+The input is a Schmitt trigger that goes high at 2 V and goes low at 0.1 V.

+The Rate control is ignored when using an external clock.

+### TRIG (sample Trigger) output
+Produces a 1 msec trigger every time the sample and hold is triggered to capture a new value.
+If the sampling rate is faster than 500 Hz (2 msec cycle) then the trigger length is shortened to 1/2 clock cycle to avoid overlapping triggers.
+However, triggers may still overlap if using an extremely fast internal clock, or an irregular external clock.

 ### Standard Venom Context Menus
 [Venom Themes](/README.md#themes), [Custom Names](/README.md#custom-names), and [Parameter Locks and Custom Defaults](/README.md#parameter-locks-and-custom-defaults) are available via standard Venom context menus.